Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 #### Mandatory Options

 * **Request ID**.
 In almost all cases this should be set to Auto.
 The Request ID is a predefined input parameter that contains the Request ID of the request that the workflow is associated with.
 * **Questionnaire**.
 This option will need to be set to **Manual** and then one of the available assessment questionnaires needs to be selected.
-If the drop-down list is empty, this suggests that the assessment selected in the task field (Impact, Priority, Risk, or Urgency) doesn't have any [questionnaires](/servicemanager-config/administration/assessment-questionnaires) defined or there or with an active status.
+If the drop-down list is empty, this suggests that the assessment selected in the task field (Impact, Priority, Risk, or Urgency) doesn't have any [questionnaires](/servicemanager-config/administration/assessment-questionnaires) defined, or none with an active status.

 ### Example Workflow

 ![Example Workflow](/_books/servicemanager-config/images/example-assessment-workflow.png)

+---

 ## Assets